-My lovely, kind-hearted blogger friend, Mary Younkin, creator of the blog, Barefeet in the Kitchen, just published her second terrific, family friendly cookbook, The Weekday Lunches & Breakfasts Cookbook.
+My lovely, kind-hearted blogger friend, Mary Younkin, creator of the blog, Barefeet in the Kitchen, just published her second terrific, family-friendly cookbook, The Weekday Lunches & Breakfasts Cookbook.

 It’s a follow up to Mary’s popular The Weeknight Dinner CookbookThe Weeknight Dinner Cookbook: Simple Family-Friendly Recipes for Everyday Home Cooking.
 Check out the Lemon Curd Mini Cheesecakes I made from that wonderful cookbook in 2016.

-I have a slight addiction to anything “toffee,” so when I spotted her chocolate chip toffee banana bread, I knew I’d have to bake up a couple loaves.
+I have a slight addiction to anything “toffee,” so when I spotted her chocolate chip toffee banana bread, I knew I’d have to bake up a couple of loaves.
 The picky daughter saw the bananas come out of the freezer and could hardly wait to have a slice!
 Full of melty chocolate chips and toffee bits, it was banana bread on steroids.
 One glorious banana bread!

 Freezing Bananas for Banana Bread

-I used to toss ripe bananas, peels and all, into a gallon ziploc bag to freeze.
-It might be months later that a craving for banana bread or hummingbird cake arises.
+I used to toss ripe bananas, peels and all, into a gallon Ziploc bag to freeze.
+It might be months later that craving for banana bread or hummingbird cake arises.
 I had heard that peeling them first was the most efficient way to freeze bananas, but my technique always worked, so why change it?

-Well freezing in the peels always worked for me, until this time.
+Well, freezing in the peels always worked for me, until this time.
 When peeling those frozen numbers, the outer peel split from an inner layer.
-I had to resort to scraping that residual peel off the ice cold, soft and oozy bananas.
+I had to resort to scraping that residual peel off the ice-cold, soft and oozy bananas.
 Ugh.
 So, after today, I will be peeling my ripe bananas before freezing them.
 It’s the perfect way to be ready for those banana bread cravings.

 The Weekday Lunches & Breakfasts Cookbook: Easy & Delicious Home-Cooked Meals for Busy Families